rmnavr/fptk/README.md

 > Having high amount of functions available in main context is inspired by Wolfram Language,
 > in which all (yes, ALL) standard functions are always in the main context.

-Approach that fptk takes is providing user with set of convenience functions like `read_file(file_name, encoding='utf-8')`, that are streightforwart to use and compose.

 Intended usage of fptk in hy is:
 ```hy
 (import fptk *)     ; import modules, functions and classes